chicken stir fry served over rice in a black bowl with chop sticks

 Time to add the sauce

-When the chicken is done, add the broth/soy sauce/ginger sauce and bring it to a boil.
+When the chicken is done, add the broth/soy sauce/ginger mix and bring it to a boil.
 It should not take long, your skillet is already hot.
 When the sauce has reached the boiling point, take the skillet off the heat.
+Let the stir fry sit for a few minutes so everything can soak up that yummy sauce.

 chicken stir fry done in skillet

-Here is our chicken stir fry in the skillet when it is done.
+Here is our chicken stir fry in the skillet after the sauce has been added.

 Serve